raushanraja/FlutterLearn/README.md

-# flutter_db
+# sqflite_db

-A  Flutter application with SQFLITE
+A new Flutter project with SQFLITE DB.